Contrast-Security-OSS/docs/content/installation/setup/OnboardApplications.md

 tags: "setup agent installation TeamServer onboarding application" -->

-## Identify an application server to enable with Contrast
+## Identify an Application Server
-The first step is to identify an application server that you want Contrast to analyze.
-You can choose any of the following types of application servers:
+Start using Contrast by identifying an application server that you want Contrast to analyze.
+You can choose any of the following types:

-* Developer's local application server running in the IDE
+* Developer's local application server running in the integrated development environment (IDE)
-* Continuous integration application server that is used during the automated testing process
+* Continuous integration application server that's used during the automated testing process
 * Test or QA application server
 * Staging application server
 * Embedded server in an appliance
 * Application server running in a virtual machine
 * Remote application server running in the cloud
-* Production application server (generally we recommend using Contrast earlier in the lifecycle if possible)
+* Production application server <br> (Using Contrast earlier in the lifecycle is generally advised.)

-## Download the Appropriate Contrast Agent
+## Download the Contrast Agent
-The next step is to log into your Contrast TeamServer using your Organization Admin (not superadmin) account.
-Your user name and password are the same as the Contrast Hub credentials that you used to download the installer and license.
+Log into the Contrast interface using your Organization Admin (not SuperAdmin) account.
+Your username and password are the same as the Contrast Hub credentials that you used to download the installer and license.

-Click on the **Applications** tab and find the **Add Application** button.
-This will start the Agent download and installation wizard.
-Follow the on-screen instructions to configure and download the appropriate Agent for the application server you are enabling with Contrast.
+Click on the **Applications** tab and then the **Add Application** button to start the agent download and installation wizard.
+Follow the on-screen instructions to configure and download the appropriate agent for the application server that you're enabling.

 ## Install the Agent
-Follow the simple on-screen instructions to add the agent to your application server.
-Once you restart the application server, Contrast Agent should start and immediately connect to the Contrast TeamServer.
-If not, then something may be preventing the Agent from communicating with the TeamServer.
-The most common causes of this are:
+Follow the on-screen instructions to add the agent to your application server.
+Once you restart the application server, the Contrast agent should start and immediately connect to the Contrast application.
+If this doesn't happen, something may be preventing the agent from communicating with the application.
+The most common causes and solutions are:

-* Firewalls that do not allow traffic to the TeamServer's IP address and port - need to configure host or network firewall
+* Firewalls that don't allow traffic to the Contrast application's IP address and port: You need to configure host or network firewall.
-* Web gateways and proxies that require authentication - This can be configured in the Agent config by returning to the Agent Download page, setting the proper configurations, and getting a new Agent.
+* Web gateways and proxies that require authentication: You can configure this in the agent configuration by returning to the **Agent Download** page, setting the proper configurations and getting a new agent.
-* Contrast Application Server URL is misconfigured, so the Agent is attempting to communicate with the wrong address.
-This can be changed in the Agent configuration if necessary.
+* Contrast application server URL is misconfigured, so the agent is attempting to communicate with the wrong address.
+You can change this in the agent configuration, if necessary.

-## Browse Applications
-The next step is to browse the applications on the newly Contrast-enabled application server a bit.
-Just click through a few pages and forms, and that should generate enough activity to generate good information on your application inventory and dashboard.

-## Check Results in Your Contrast TeamServer Dashboard
+## Test the Configuration
-Finally, you can check that Contrast is working by returning to your Contrast TeamServer dashboard to review results.
-From this point forward, you'll have an up-to-date application security dashboard for all the applications on that application server.
+Browse the applications on the application server with Contrast enabled - just click through a few pages and forms - to generate enough activity for good information on your application inventory and dashboard.
+You can check that Contrast is working by returning to the Dashboard of your Contrast interface to review results.
+From this point forward, you have an up-to-date application security dashboard for all the applications on that application server.